percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

    prepare the backup, you must make a copy of the keyring file yourself.
-If you try to restore the backup after the keyring has been changed you'll see errors like ``ERROR 3185 (HY000): Can't find master key from keyring, please check keyring plugin is loaded.`` when trying to access encrypted table.
+If you try to restore the backup after the keyring has been changed you'll see errors like ``ERROR 3185 (HY000): Can't find master key from keyring, please check keyring plugin is loaded.`` when trying to access an encrypted table.

 If you look at the :file:`xtrabackup_checkpoints` file, you should see contents similar to the following: